mvolkmann/blog/src/prolog.md

 For example, `dog(whippet, comet)` is a structure that describes a dog whose breed is "whippet" and whose name is "comet".
-In this example, whippet and comet are the components of the structured.
+In this example, one could think of `dog` as the type, and whippet and comet are the components of the structure.
 Developers determine the meaning and order of the components.

 The syntax for a structure is the same as the syntax for a fact.